equalitie/ouinet/doc/ouinet-network-whitepaper.md

 * `X-Ouinet-Version`: This describes the version of the ouinet distributed cache storage format.
 This document describes the distributed cache storage format version **4**.
 * `X-Ouinet-URI`: Contains the URI of the resource described by this cache entry.
 * `X-Ouinet-Injection`: This describes a unique ID assigned to this cache entry, allowing a receiver to refer unambiguously to this specific cache entry, as well as the time at which the cache entry was created.
-Encoded as `X-Ouinet-Injection: id=<string>,ts=<timestamp>`, where `<string>` is a string containing only alphanumeric characters, dashes, and understores; and `<timestamp>` is an integer value, representing a timestamp expressed as the number of seconds since 1970-01-01 00:00:00 UTC.
+Encoded as `X-Ouinet-Injection: id=<string>,ts=<timestamp>`, where `<string>` is a string containing only alphanumeric characters, dashes, and underscores; and `<timestamp>` is an integer value, representing a timestamp expressed as the number of seconds since 1970-01-01 00:00:00 UTC.

 The ouinet injector furthermore adds headers related to the cryptographic signature used to verify the legitimacy of the cache entry.
 This is described in more detail in the [Signatures](#signatures) section.